firmwaremodules/sjson/README.md

-This parser is inspired by on the excellent [JSMN](https://github.com/zserge/jsmn) JSON parser by Serge Zaitsev.
+This parser is inspired by the excellent [JSMN](https://github.com/zserge/jsmn) JSON parser by Serge Zaitsev.
 Unlike JSMN, SJSON does not require a pre-allocated token stack nor input buffer to host the full JSON before parsing.

 ### Example